kurtkuehnert/bevy_terrain/src/terrain_data/readme.md

 2. add moar preprocessing, requesting also tiles around the currently selected tile and adding edges manually.
 This is actually not the worst idea, since we're possibly adding resampling from multiple chunks anyways.
    - But first check how bad edge artifacts are with 0 overlap:
      ![edge artifact image](./img/edge_artifacts.png)

+### ramblings

+- Just came across [this answer about parallelization](https://stackoverflow.com/a/77281862/14681457), and [this blogpost on allocating CPU's](https://nitschinger.at/Binding-Threads-And-Processes-to-CPUs-in-Rust/)